 If your first score – on average, most people get the average LSAT score on their first attempt (153) - is in one of the lower percentiles, you need to redouble your efforts when preparing.
 This could mean taking an LSAT prep course, or hiring an LSAT tutor to help guide your study strategy so you use your time more effectively when taking the test.
 A course or tutor will also give you the chance to brush up on your base study skills such as comprehension, analysis and reasoning.

-1. Devote the Time to Studying and Preparing
+1. I Devoted the Time to Studying and Preparing

 Preparing for the LSAT is crucial to getting a high score.
 The test is unique and all the exams you’ve taken before in your academic career are not enough to prepare you for the difficulty of the LSAT.
-You should set aside at least three to four months to prepare for the LSAT, with your preparation including various diagnostic tests both timed and untimed, and close reading of the various question categories used on the LSAT.
-You can engage professional help if you need it, but you can also make use of fellow pre-law students by joining study groups and studying together, unless you like to prepare alone.
-Giving yourself enough time to prepare is the first thing you need to do if you’re serious about getting a better than average LSAT score.
+I set aside four months to prepare for the LSAT and scheduled multiple full-practice tests both timed and untimed, and close reading of the various question categories used on the LSAT.
+You can engage professional help if you need it - I made use of fellow pre-law students by joining study groups and studying together.
+Give yourself enough time to prepare is the first thing you need to do if you’re serious about getting a better than average LSAT score.

-You have 35 minutes to complete each of the four components of the LSAT that you take on test day – logical reasoning, analytical reasoning, reading comprehension, and the experimental section.
+You have 35 minutes to complete each of the four components of the LSAT that you take on test day – logical reasoning, analytical reasoning, reading comprehension, and the experimental section (though they are changing it to 2 logical reasoning, 1 reading comprehension, and experimental sections soon).
 You will also have 35 minutes to write the LSAT Writing essay, which is done online, before or after the test.
-While finishing the LSAT earlier than the average three and half hours it typically takes most test-takers will not affect your score, you should be wary of the time when you both practice and on the day of the test.
+While finishing the LSAT earlier than the average three and half hours will not affect your score, you should be wary of the time when you both practice and on the day of the test.
 Allotting too much time or not enough can adversely affect your score, as you will end up guessing in some cases just to put something down.
 You need to be disciplined in how you use your time and be careful to spend only a specific amount of time on each question.

-3. Unlock the Structure and Format of the Questions
+3. I Understood the Structure and Format of the Questions

-The types of questions asked on the LSAT are not unique to the test, but they are difficult to understand and decipher for most lay people.
-The questions are complex and worded awkwardly to confuse you, but if you start close reading the questions, you’ll be able to unlock their different elements and they will become more apparent to you.
+The types of LSAT questions on the test are difficult to understand and decipher for most lay people.
+The questions are complex and worded awkwardly to confuse you, but if you take your time to read the questions closely, you’ll be able to unlock their different elements and start composing answer strategies for patterns you see in the questions.
 One danger you’ll run into during the LSAT is having to read and re-read a particularly confusing stimuli or question to understand it.

 While this is normal, doing it repeatedly will eat away at your time.
 However, if you study the different question categories used on the LSAT (find a flaw questions; assumption questions; how-to-weaken-or-strengthen-an-argument questions, but there are many more) and are able to spot what kind of question is being asked by the words used (verbs, if-then statements) you’ll spend more time considering the right answer and not what is being asked in the first place.